parrt/autodx/matrix-calculus.md

-# The matrix calculus you need for deep learning
+# The Matrix Calculus You Need For Deep Learning

 [author]